nipy/nilabels/README.md

 ### Acknowledgements

-+ This repository is developed within the [gift-SURG research project](http://www.gift-surg.ac.uk).
++ This repository is developed within the [GIFT-surg research project](http://www.gift-surg.ac.uk).
 + This work was supported by Wellcome / Engineering and Physical Sciences Research Council (EPSRC) [WT101957; NS/A000027/1; 203145Z/16/Z].
 Sebastiano Ferraris is supported by the EPSRC-funded UCL Centre for Doctoral Training in Medical Imaging (EP/L016478/1) and Doctoral Training Grant (EP/M506448/1).